emanuelefirmani/get-git-english/docs/internal.rst

 3. You find the way to obtain **a local copy of a whole file system tree** and leave the rest of commits' history on the remote computer
-4. You obtain **a local copy of the whole repository** with the whole history of the project and you work locally
+4. You obtain **a local copy of the whole repository** with the whole history of the project and you work locally.

 You may have noticed two things.